matteomattei/matteomattei.github.io/_posts/2008-05-14-hide-file-and-directory-in-apache-disabling-browsing.md

 ---
-title: Hide file and directory in apache disabling browsing
+title: Hide file and directory in Apache disabling browsing
+description: This article shows how to hide file and directories in Apache web browser using .htaccess rules
 author: Matteo Mattei
 layout: post
 permalink: /hide-file-and-directory-in-apache-disabling-browsing/